 If you suffer from any of these symptoms, find out for free if you could claim 1000s in compensation.
 No win, no fee.

 Did you work in a noisy environment for three or more years?

 Have you previously made a claim for this illness?

 Please fill in your details and we'll contact you within the next few hours.

 There are tens of thousands of people in the UK who are living with work-related hearing problems.
 You are not alone, and we have years of experience working with people just like you – we know just how to get you the help you need.
 Our expert team will guide you through every step of making your compensation claim, from the initial consultation right through to getting you the diagnostic tests and rehabilitation you need to get you living life more fully again.
-And you won’t pay a single penny unless your claim is successful.
+This includes a free hearing test if required.
+Plus you won’t pay a single penny until your claim is successful.
+The fee will be taken from the compensation you have earned.
 Simply answer a few quick questions and one of our team will call you back to get your claim started.
 By logging your enquiry with us today, you have nothing to lose but potentially everything to gain.

 Industrial deafness, including noise-induced hearing loss, tinnitus and acoustic shock disorder, is caused by long-term exposure to excessive noise.
 Employers have a duty of care to train their employees fully in the safe use of machinery and tools, and to provide them with the correct personal protective equipment for use while carrying out their duties.
 If you have previously worked in a noisy environment for three or more years and are now suffering from problems with your hearing, you could be suffering from work-related hearing loss and could be entitled to £1000s in compensation.